 ETFs also have the added benefit of easy diversification, since you gain exposure to all the companies in the index your ETF tracks.
 Just like with S&P 500 index funds or a Nasdaq-100 index fund, if the performance of one company plummets, it can be offset by the high performance of another.
 Ultimately, the risk of an ETF also depends on its underlying holdings, so make sure you know what they are.

 The best high-yield investments ultimately depend on your personal time horizon and risk tolerance.
 Certain investments are better suited for investors who have decades left before retirement, who can also take on more risk and gain higher returns.

 Best for: investors looking for a low-cost, hands-off investment and stay invested for at least five years

 Purchasing an S&P 500 index fund means investing in a basket of stocks that follow the S&P 500 index.
-These stocks are based on 500 of the largest U.S. companies, such as Apple, Microsoft, and Amazon.
+Index funds are types of ETFs that aim to track the performance of certain stock market indices.
+In an S&P 500 index fund, the underlying stocks are based on 500 of the largest U.S. companies, such as Apple, Microsoft, and Amazon.
 The goal of an index fund is to provide returns that mirror the performance of whatever index it tracks, as opposed to an actively managed mutual fund.
-They have the benefit of instantly diversifying your portfolio, since you’ll own shares in a basket of companies in a variety of industries.
+Many of the stocks in the S&P 500, pay dividends, and therefore, so do the index funds that contain them.
+Index funds have the benefit of easily diversifying your portfolio, since you’ll own shares in a basket of companies in a variety of industries.

 An index fund is an excellent high-yield investment if you have a longer time horizon.
 While it’s true that stock funds come with more risk than conservative investments like bonds, the S&P 500 index has seen annual returns of 10% on average.
 And with a longer time horizon, you have plenty of time to weather the ups and downs of the market.